vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **What do you expect DS to do?**

-In order to have a clear idea on the goals of establishing a DS function requires carefully evaluating what data-related teams and infrastructure are in place.
-For example, it is relatively common to assume the need for a DS function, when you would be better served with data management/platforming and BI/analytics; which is requires a dedicated post in itself.
+Establishing goals for a DS function requires careful evaluation of data infrastructure and current data-related teams current workstreams/ownership.
+For example, it is relatively common to assume the need for a DS function, when you would be better served with data management/platforming and BI/analytics; which requires a dedicated post in itself.

 Why?
-If the data is poorly structured, unstable, then 95% of the work will be messy non-scalable data reconciliation and ad-hoc patches/fixes.
+When data is poorly structured and unstable, 95% of data work will be messy non-scalable data reconciliation and ad-hoc patches/fixes.
+This is akin to cleaning up an oil spill without stopping continued spillage at the source let alone establishing a framework to avoid breakage/spillage in the future.

 A data science team can be instrumental in helping transition to a state of data stability and moving towards being a data-driven organization.
-However, clarity on the state of data is crucial before building out a function to ensure expectations and resources can be aligned to ensure this initiative is set up for success.
-Now let's say that your data org is in a good place, and your objective for data science is to leverage data science to create production quality products.
-Rather than insights and one-off analyses, Production quality requires reproducibility and scalability, requiring a much different foundation to ensure success.
+However, clarity on the state of data is crucial before building out a function to ensure expectations and resources can be aligned ensuring this initiative is set up for success.

+Let's say that your data org is in a good place, and your objective for data science is to leverage data science to create production quality products with direct business impact.
+Rather than insights and one-off analyses, production quality tenets are reproducibility and scalability, requiring a much different foundation to ensure success.

 <h2>What’s needed for a strong foundation?</h2>